 In efficiency terms, we are moving ahead with technological innovation projects within the context of the National Industry 4.0 Plan prepared by the Italian Ministry for Economic Development.

 We have identified certain sectors for specific action so as to efficiently steer maintenance resources to where they are actually needed

 - Digitisation of the gas networks: gas distribution networks not interconnected (by antenna), monitored with transducers, sensors and data capture devices so as to predict any disruption caused by faults and/or malfunction of the network (leak prevention, fault prevention, quality monitoring of gas distributed, consumption balancing).

 - Pressure monitoring: the aim is to detect the efficiency parameter for the distribution system of low-pressure networks so that the service can be provided safely, guaranteeing the correct operating pressure and therefore preventing “no gas” emergency calls.

 - Underground pipeline location: through RFID markers positioned in proximity to underground pipes, we can have structured data on a given pipe (material type, laying depth, position, etc.);

 - Suspension of domestic gas supply due to arrears: in partnership with the biorobotics department of Scuola Superiore Sant’Anna in Pisa, we are developing a prototype robot to move inside the riser to carry out the gas service cut-off.

-Our commitment today focuses on the progressive replacement of gas meters in use by end users with new generation equipment (smart meters) with new functionalities.
-As at 31 December 2017, the number of active meters at the redelivery points was 6.586 million.
-If associated companies are taken into account the total reaches 7.438.
+We have been continuing the progressive replacement of gas meters in use by end users with new generation equipment (smart meters) with new functionalities.
+As at 31 December 2020, if associated companies are taken into account, the number of active meters at the redelivery points was 7.7 million.

 Meter replacement: what the regulations demand